 Most keys in the CV are self-explanatory in the CV itself.
 However, some terms are sufficiently complex and central to the format that they are described in detail in this document in the following sections.

-In all header keys that allow an optional tag component, this optional tag is placed as the last component, example: (item|item|…|OptionalTag).
+In all header keys that allow an optional tag component, this optional tag MAY be placed as the last component, example: (item|item|…|OptionalTag).
 The optional tag MAY be specified or not, as desired by the writer.
 If such a tag is not provided, the trailing pipe character (“|”) MUST NOT be written.
 The tags are free text strings that are not constrained by a CV.
 The tags MAY be defined in the file header via the CustomTag=Tag:TagDescription keyword (Tag is the text string of the tag and the TagDescription MAY be used to further describe the meaning of that tag).
+If several distinct tags are to be specified, each separate tag SHOULD be enclosed in square brackets ([]s).
+Examples of valid tags are “uncertain”, “dbSNP”, “in vitro”, “[sample04][sample08]”.
+In general, PEFF exporters are encouraged NOT to bloat PEFF files with copious optional tags filled with lots of metadata, but rather leave the optional tags for custom annotations that the end user initiates.
+Nonetheless, this feature is somewhat experimental to see how the community wishes to use it.

 Variant header key